The Art of Rob Schamberger

 3. Miss Elizabeth

 The fracturing in the composition of this piece is intuitive and brilliant.
 The layers reveal the long history of Sting in professional wrestling while the flanking of the Crow halves recall how torn and trapped the Gothic Sting was.
-There is a remarkable intensity which is amplified through the multiple sets of eyes and remind that Sting had rich meaning as a character and great influence as a wrestler.
+There is a remarkable intensity which is amplified through the multiple sets of eyes and it is a reminder for how Sting had rich meaning as a character and great influence as a wrestler.

 1. Scott Hall